-During fiscal 2002 and 2003, we took steps to reduce our costs and achieve increased operational efficiency.
-In fiscal 2002, we implemented a cost reduction program to reduce costs in response to a decline in our revenue for the third and fourth quarters of fiscal 2002.
-As part of this cost reduction program, we reduced our workforce by approximately 1,000 software and information technology specialists and administrative professionals and vacated facilities in different centers around the world.
-In an effort to achieve increased operational efficiency and to more closely monitor and reduce costs, in fiscal 2002 we also consolidated our Stamford, Connecticut data center into our Champaign, Illinois facility, and closed the Stamford facility.
-In November 2002, we announced a series of additional measures designed to reduce costs and improve productivity.
+In November 2002, we announced a series of measures designed to reduce costs and improve productivity.
 As part of this plan, we reduced our workforce by approximately 400 software and information technology specialists and administrative professionals and vacated facilities in different centers around the world.
 In addition, we implemented other cost reduction measures, including travel cuts and reductions in other discretionary costs.
-As a result of these cost reduction programs, our software and information technology workforce consisted of approximately 7,800 employees as of January 31, 2003.
-During fiscal 2003, we increased our software and information technology workforce by approximately 1,200 employees, primarily as a result of the Certen acquisition in July 2003 and a Managed Services agreement signed with an affiliate of SBC in January 2003.
+As a result of these cost reduction measures, our software and information technology workforce decreased from approximately 9,100 on November 30, 2001 to approximately 7,800 as of January 31, 2003.
+During fiscal 2003, we increased our software and information technology workforce by approximately 1,200 employees, primarily as a result of the Certen acquisition in July 2003 and a Managed Services agreement signed with AT&T (formerly SBC) in January 2003.
 As of September 30, 2004, our software and information technology workforce had increased to approximately 9,600 employees.
+During fiscal 2005, we commenced a series of measures designed to align our operational structure to our expected future growth, to allow better integration of our recent acquisitions of DST Innovis and Longshine and to improve efficiency, which included termination of employment of software and IT specialists and administrative professionals at various locations around the world.
+As of September 30, 2005, our software and information technology workforce had increased to approximately 12,000 employees.
+The increase in software and information technology workforce in fiscal 2005 was attributable to our DST Innovis and Longshine acquisitions, as well to organic growth in the size of our operations.

-Our principal capital expenditures for fiscal 2004, 2003 and 2002 have been for computer equipment, for which we spent approximately \$50.8 million, \$50.5 million and \$42.8 million, respectively.
-Principal capital expenditures currently in progress consist of approximately \$4.5 million for additional computer equipment, with the bulk of these expenditures for computer equipment to be located at our facilities in North America and Israel.
+Our principal capital expenditures for fiscal 2005, 2004 and 2003 have been for computer equipment, for which we spent approximately \$57.6 million, \$50.8 million and \$50.5 million, respectively.
+We anticipate our principal capital expenditures in fiscal 2006 will consist of additional computer equipment, with the bulk of these expenditures for computer equipment to be located at our facilities in North America, India and Israel.